Anthropolo/SimpletonAI/README.md

 - 🚀 Built on Next.js and TypeScript
 - 🛠️ Powerful CLI interface
-- 📊 Support for Excel and PDF dataset processing
+- 📊 Support for CSV and text dataset processing
 - 🧠 Integrated with Ollama for embeddings and inference
 - 💾 In-memory vector store with persistence
 - 🔄 Automatic data chunking and processing